pystander/ENGG1340_Gp106_RTC/README.md

 The ultimate goal of this game is to slay the monsters amid the road, arive to the Castle, and defeat all bosses.

 ## Installation
-You can clone this repository over HTTPS into your local folder<\n>
+You can clone this repository over HTTPS into your local folder
 ```bash
 git clone https://github.com/pystander/ENGG1340_Gp106_RTC.git
 ```